elielvipata/JewelSamples/README.md

 Hi I'm Vipata

 Say hello to my favorite personal project, Jewel.
-[Checkout my other projects](#other-projects)
+[Checkout my other projects](#other-projects) if this sounds boring.

 Jewel is a systems programming langauge with a focus on speed, memory safety and consequent free abstraction.